alsoc/fmdt/README.md

 This option enables to log internal statistics of the different algorithms used to detect meteors.

-The folder contains multiple files, one per frame (except for the very first frame n°0).
-For instance, the file name for the frame n°12 is:
+The folder contains multiple files, one per frame.
+For instance, the file name for the frame n°12 is: `00012.txt`.
-`00011_00012.txt`. `00011` stands for the `t - 1` frame and `00012` stands for
-the `t` frame.
 Each file contains 5 different tables:
   - Table 1: list of Regions Of Interest (ROIs) at `t - 1` (result of the CCL/CCA + hysteresis algorithm at `t - 1`)
   - Table 2: list of Regions Of Interest (ROIs) at `t` (result of the CCL/CCA +